operator-framework/operator-sdk/website/content/en/docs/best-practices/common-recommendation.md

 ## Overview

-Any recommendations or good practices suggested by the Kubernetes community, such as how to to [develop Operator pattern solutions][operator-pattern] or how to [use controller-runtime][controller-runtime] are good recommendations for those who are looking to build operator projects with operator-sdk.
+Any recommendations or best practices suggested by the Kubernetes community, such as how to [develop Operator pattern solutions][operator-pattern] or how to [use controller-runtime][controller-runtime] are good recommendations for those who are looking to build operator projects with operator-sdk.
 Also, see [Operator Best Practices][operator-best-practices].
 However, here are some common recommendations.

 ## Common Recommendations